 Disaster in the Desert

-Two semi-trucks were involved in related but separate fatal wrecks along a heavily traveled stretch of Interstate 10 between Los Angeles, California and Phoenix, Arizona.
+Two semi-trucks were involved in related but separate fatal wrecks along a heavily traveled stretch of Interstate 10 between Los Angeles, California, and Phoenix, Arizona.
 The first accident occurred when a westbound semi-truck crossed the median and flipped over in the eastbound lane.
 A car driven by 44-year-old Hussian Ziagulmirza crashed into the overturned semi.
 Ziagulmirza died when his car burst into flames.
 Four family members were able to escape the car, sustaining minor injuries, which were treated at a nearby hospital.

 As traffic slowed to a crawl while emergency workers put out the fire and cleared the highway, a van towing a car slammed into another semi-truck that had been stopped by the traffic jam.
 The van’s driver and an 11-year-old were killed, while a third passenger was rushed to the hospital with serious injuries.

-Alcohol was not believed to be related in either accident, although police suggested the driver of the overturned truck that caused the first accident may have been too tired to be behind the wheel.
+Alcohol was not believed to be related to either accident, although police suggested the driver of the overturned truck that caused the first accident may have been too tired to be behind the wheel.

 Drowsy Drivers

 Driver fatigue is one of the least studied and most insidious causes of highway accidents.
 Unlike cases of drug or alcohol use, fatigue can’t be tested for after an accident, yet it can impair a driver in ways similar to alcohol and other drugs.
 While truck drivers previously used log books and receipts to track their hours, current technology allows semi-truck dispatch centers to track a truck’s hours of operation.
-However, many companies have not installed this technology and still rely on outdated log books that can be fraudulently filled out.
+However, many companies have not adopted this technology and still rely on outdated logbooks that can be fraudulently filled out.

 Truck Driver Regulations

-• May drive a maximum of 11 hours after 10 hours off-duty
+- May drive a maximum of 11 hours after 10 hours off-duty

-• Minimum 10 hours off-duty before driving again
+- Minimum 10 hours off-duty before driving again

-• Maximum 14 hours on-duty (includes paperwork, loading/unloading, maintenance, etc.)
+- Maximum 14 hours on-duty (includes paperwork, loading/unloading, maintenance, etc.)

-• Maximum 60 hours on-duty per 7 days, or 70 hours per 8 days
+- Maximum 60 hours on duty per 7 days, or 70 hours per 8 days

 Fatal Crash Statistics